LacledesLAN/README.1ST/GameServers/DockerAndGameServers.md

 > We should forget about small efficiencies, say about 97% of the time: premature optimization is the root of all evil.
 Yet we should not pass up our opportunities in that critical 3% -Donald Knuth

-Optimize for the total ecosystem of images you will be deploying - trimming individual image sizes is counter-productive to maximizing the sharing of layers.
+Optimize for the total ecosystem of images you will be deploying; trimming individual image sizes is counterproductive to maximizing the sharing of layers.
 [Squashing images](https://stackoverflow.com/questions/41764336/how-does-the-new-docker-squash-work) eliminates shareability resulting in more consumed space - not less.

 ### Build Stock Images